mike-costello/jekyll-now/_posts/2021-03-23-What_Is_Cloud_Native?.md

 eye_catch: /assets/img/cncf.png
 ---

-# What is “Cloud Native” Integration?
+# What is “Cloud Native”?
+And How Does it Apply to Integration?
 *An Enterprise Integration Practice Perspective*

 The terms ***"Cloud" and "Cloud Native"*** have become two pivotal terms in the software industry implying significant change and a flurry of new techniques aimed at providing ever increasing efficiency, and efficacy